 Since becoming an animal rights activist, he regularly takes part in protests outside slaughterhouses.
 He says he often sees, "three-storey lorries full of newborns crying for their mothers.
 You can hear the lambs' cries a few kilometres before they even arrive.
 It's heartbreaking."

 The tradition of eating lamb in Italy, especially at Easter, dates back centuries.
 Over two million lambs are slaughtered every year for food, according to the Italian national statistics agency ISTAT.

 But the tradition might be on its way out.
-Butchers in Rome say that with less shepherds there is less meat available and it is more expensive.
-With restaurants closed across Italy, there is also less demand.
+Butchers in Rome say that with fewer shepherds there is less meat available and it is more expensive.

 Click on the video to see Massimo's sanctuary.